 Unites States >> States >> California

-California is a state in the Western United States and borders Oregon to the north, Nevada, and Arizona to the east, and the Mexican state of Baja California to the south.
+California is a state in the Western United States and borders Oregon to the north, Nevada and Arizona to the east, and the Mexican state of Baja California to the south.
 California is the most populous state in the United States and Its third-largest U.S. state by area.
-Area and Population Density.

-With an average of 254 people for every square mile, California is the 11th most densely populated state in the US.
-As per the United States Census Bureau, the California population in 2020 was 39,538,223 (39.5 million)
+California has an average population density of 254 people per square mile, making it the 11th most densely populated state in the United States.
+According to the United States Census Bureau, the population of California in 2020 was 39,538,223, or approximately 39.5 million.
+The estimated population of California as of July 1, 2024, is 39,431,263 or 39.4 million.

 Decadal Growth (2010-2020)